- Home

 First Anglo-Maratha War (1776-82)

 There was a conflict between the Madhav Rao and his uncle Ragunatha Rao for the post of Peshwa.
 The treaty of Surat was concluded between the Governor of Bombay and Ragunatha Rao.
 Based on treaty of Surat Ragunatha Rao accepted to cede the Bassein and Salsette to the British.
 He was not able to fulfill the British needs.
 So the British captured him.
 These activities were not approved by the Warren Hastings.
 He cancelled the treaty of Surat and made new treaty called Puranthar with another Maratha leader Nana Fadnavis.
 According to this treaty Madhava Rao II was appointed as the Peshwa.
 Warren Hastings also rejected the treaty of Puranthar and took military actions against the Marathas.
 The war ended by the treaty of Salbai concluded between the Warren Hastings and Mahadaji Scindia.
 Madhav Rao II was accepted as Peshwa.
-Salsette and Bassein were given to the British
+Salsette and Bassein

 2nd Anglo-Mysore War (1780-84)